LLNL/llnl.github.io/pages/about/faq.md

 Repositories within the LLNL organization are owned and managed by LLNL.
 Please do not create personal repositories here.

-Make sure your repository is included on this website’s home page and [full catalog](https://software.llnl.gov/).
 If you’ve set up your repository within the LLNL organization, you don’t need to take any action; it will automatically appear after the next data update.

 * If your repository exists under a different organization, you can move it to LLNL by selecting “Transfer Ownership” under Settings.